COVID-19 Vaccine Paves The Path For Welltower's Stock To Return To All-Time Highs (NYSE:WELL)

 Investing in Welltower is not without risk.
 The company could be facing a major challenge if the vaccine is not as successful as in initial trials or does not provide protection for a long enough period of time.
 If that is the case, the model of senior citizens living in apartments may be challenged for the foreseeable future.
 While the end result may be permanently heightened levels of cleaning and air filtration, the ongoing additional cleaning expense and the cost to retrofit housing facilities will not be trivial.

 Another major risk for Welltower is the location of its properties.
 In recent years, the company has focused on building luxury facilities in a number of major cities.
 They saw this marketplace as one of the most underserved ones for the senior community.
-The company had been investing heavily in these markets for years and were starting to see success.
+The company had been investing heavily in these markets for years and was starting to see success.
 If consumer preferences have shifted, and seniors no longer want to live in these locations, Welltower may need to take a large write-off on these assets.

 Conclusion

 COVID-19 has been tough for most companies, and Welltower was confronted with many of the challenges from this pandemic.
-Fortunately the management team was able to adapt and is now in a strong position to recover once a vaccine becomes widely available.
+Fortunately, the management team was able to adapt and is now in a strong position to recover once a vaccine becomes widely available.
 Additionally, Welltower has used this time to strengthen both their balance sheet and portfolio of properties.
 As a result, when the pandemic winds down, Welltower should be able to produce compelling returns for investors over the medium term.

 Disclosure: I am/we are long WELL.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.